digitranslab/jumpstart/docs/versioned_docs/version-2.61.0/setup/client.md

 ---
 id: client
-title: Deploying ToolJet client
+title: Deploying JumpStart client
 ---

-# Deploying ToolJet client
+# Deploying JumpStart client

-ToolJet client is a standalone application and can be deployed on static website hosting services such as Netlify, Firebase, S3/Cloudfront, etc.
+JumpStart client is a standalone application and can be deployed on static website hosting services such as Netlify, Firebase, S3/Cloudfront, etc.

 You can build standalone client with the below command:
 ```bash
 SERVE_CLIENT=false npm run build
 ```

-*If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.*
+*If you have any questions feel free to join our [Slack Community](https://jumpstart.com/slack) or send us an email at hello@jumpstart.com.*

-## Deploying ToolJet client on Firebase
+## Deploying JumpStart client on Firebase

 :::tip
-You should set the environment variable `TOOLJET_SERVER_URL` ( URL of the server ) while building the frontend and also set `SERVE_CLIENT` to `false`` for standalone client build.
+You should set the environment variable `JUMPSTART_SERVER_URL` ( URL of the server ) while building the frontend and also set `SERVE_CLIENT` to `false`` for standalone client build.

-For example: `SERVE_CLIENT=false TOOLJET_SERVER_URL=https://server.tooljet.com npm run build && firebase deploy`
+For example: `SERVE_CLIENT=false JUMPSTART_SERVER_URL=https://server.jumpstart.com npm run build && firebase deploy`
 :::

 1. Initialize firebase project